Air Bud: Spikes Back: Release

-Air Bud: Spikes Back was released directly to DVD on June 24, 2003 by Buena Vista Home Entertainment.
+Air Bud: Spikes Back was released directly to DVD on June 24, 2003, by Buena Vista Home Entertainment.
 It was reissued by Disney on June 16, 2008 in a double-pack alongside Air Bud: Seventh Inning Fetch.

-Mill Creek Entertainment reissued the film on January 14, 2020 on a 2-disc boxset, also containing other Air Bud films owned by Air Bud Entertainment.
+Mill Creek Entertainment reissued the film on January 14, 2020, on a 2-disc box set, also containing other Air Bud films owned by Air Bud Entertainment.

 All five Air Bud films, including Spikes Back, arrived on Disney+ on October 1, 2023.